 From a resale standpoint, suspension mods may not be as great of an idea for the base Model 3 or the Long Range Model 3.

 The most popular interior mods for the Model 3 are practical, and #1 on this list is the same mod we recommend for all Teslas:

 #1: Touchscreen Protector

 A screen protector is a must for your Model 3 as soon as you take delivery.
 The console screen is so essential to functionality, climate control, navigation, and pretty much everything else in a Tesla that damaging it can pretty much cripple your driving experience.
-Honestly, the cost of a $50 screen protector is way less painful than a $1,500 repair bill for a Tesla service center replacement.
+Honestly, the cost of a $50 (or less) screen protector is way less painful than a $1,500 repair bill for a Tesla service center replacement.